jn-han/VolleyballStatsApp/README.md

 # Volleyball Statistics Tracker
 ### An application catered towards tracking the progression of volleyball players.
-### Created as a final school project to present Object Oriented Design Concepts
+### Created as a final school project to present Object Oriented Design Concepts.

 <br>